jh3nd3rs0n/jargyle/README.md

 The following are the classes that use logging:

--   `jargyle.server.Listener`
+-   `jargyle.net.socks.Listener`
--   `jargyle.server.SocksServer`
+-   `jargyle.net.socks.SocksServer`
--   `jargyle.server.SocksServerCLI`
+-   `jargyle.net.socks.SocksServerCLI`
--   `jargyle.server.TcpRelayServer$DataWorker`
+-   `jargyle.net.socks.TcpRelayServer$DataWorker`
--   `jargyle.server.Worker`
+-   `jargyle.net.socks.Worker`
--   `jargyle.server.XmlFileSourceConfigurationService$ConfigurationUpdater`
+-   `jargyle.net.socks.XmlFileSourceConfigurationService$ConfigurationUpdater`
--   `jargyle.server.socks5.Socks5Worker`
+-   `jargyle.net.socks5.Socks5Worker`
--   `jargyle.server.socks5.UdpRelayServer$IncomingPacketsWorker`
+-   `jargyle.net.socks5.UdpRelayServer$IncomingPacketsWorker`
--   `jargyle.server.socks5.UdpRelayServer$OutgoingPacketsWorker`
+-   `jargyle.net.socks5.UdpRelayServer$OutgoingPacketsWorker`
--   `jargyle.server.socks5.XmlFileSourceUsersService$UsersUpdater`
+-   `jargyle.net.socks5.XmlFileSourceUsersService$UsersUpdater`

 To configure logging for any of the aforementioned classes, you can use a configuration file to specify the logging properties for any of the classes.